For Women Raped by Husbands or Boyfriends

 Women raped by partners often face the prospect of ongoing contact with their rapists via school, shared children or other.
 Sometimes, they deeply and genuinely love the perpetrator, and struggle to come to terms with the magnitude of the betrayal.
 They balance this with fear of recurrence.
 Women being raped by their partners are also statistically more likely to be murdered by them (Bergen, R, Wife Rape: Understanding the Response of Survivors and Service Providers, Sage Publications, California, 1996)

 If you are a survivor of partner rape who has made it to Pandora's Aquarium, please know that you are very welcome to discuss your issues, ask for support and share your story here.
 Because your sexual assault/s took place in the context of a relationship, you may also have domestic violence-related issues you want to share or seek support for.
-Please feel free to post about this in Relationship Violence, the subforum to the Relationships forum.
+Please feel free to post about this in the Pandora's Aquarium message board and chat room.

 While we encourage you to seek professional help if you are in current danger from a partner, and we believe that your safety deserves to be a priority, please don't be afraid of being judged if you are still in a relationship of abuse.
 Speak out - many of our members have been where you are.